 Workforce and Education

-Select students from the various programs will spend two days visiting businesses related to their field of study.
-The program is very structured and will give students insight into:
+The Chamber, City and County Schools have joined forces to develop this unique career training program for students in the Career, Technical, Agriculture Education programs in our high schools.
+Select students from the various programs will be visiting businesses related to their field of study.
+The program is very structured with a goal of giving them insight into:

-- Job market opportunities now and in the future
+• Job market now and in the future

 If you or your business is interested in sponsoring or participating in this program, please contact Heath Taylor at email@example.com